-Buying online sounds simple and easy, and it can be.
-But the life insurance you buy online can have some important differences from the insurance you buy through an advisor, and you need to understand these differences before you decide how to buy.
+It sounds simple and easy, and it is.
+But the life insurance you buy online has some important differences from the insurance you buy from an advisor.
+You need to understand these differences before you decide how to buy.

-Let’s begin with a simple picture of how insurance works.
+Let's begin with a basic picture of how insurance works.

-The basic idea behind insurance is the sharing of risk.
-Let’s say you have 100 families in a village, and 100 villages in a kingdom.
+The basic idea behind insurance is the spreading of risk.
+Let's say you have 100 families in a village and 100 villages in a kingdom.
 If the main breadwinner in a family dies suddenly, that family could be in serious financial trouble.
-But if all the families in all the villages in the kingdom have been putting a bit of money regularly into a shared emergency fund, that pool of money will help provide for the bereaved family.
-Pay someone a small piece of the money coming in to manage that pool, to build it up through wise investments and to make sure the money gets paid out at the right time to the right people, and you have something looking very much like modern insurance.
+But what if each family in all the villages in the kingdom has been putting away money regularly.
+And they've stored it in a shared emergency fund.
+That pool of money will help provide for the grieving family.
+Pay someone a small percentage of the money coming in to manage that pool.
+Build it up through wise investments.
+Make sure the money gets paid out at the right time to the right people.
+Now you have something looking very like modern insurance.

-Your life insurance company takes the monthly payments from its policyholders and pools them together to pay death benefits, expenses and taxes.
-It invests the remainder in a diverse range of investments to pay future death benefits.
+Your life insurance company takes the premiums (monthly or annual fees) paid by its thousands of policyholders.
+Then it pools them together to pay death benefits, expenses and taxes.
+It invests the remainder in low-risk, long-term investments to pay future death benefits.
 The investment growth on that money adds to the pool.

 - People with serious health conditions

-It’s also why buying life and health insurance gets more expensive as you get older and more at risk of developing conditions like heart disease and cancer.
+It's also why buying life and health insurance gets more expensive as you get older.
+You're more at risk for things like heart disease and cancer.

-What’s the difference between guaranteed-issue and fully underwritten life insurance?
+What's the difference between guaranteed-issue and underwritten life insurance?

-Usually, when you buy life insurance through an advisor, the policy you’re applying for will be fully underwritten.
-The underwriting requirements will depend on your age and how much insurance you’re looking for.
+When you buy life insurance from an advisor, the life insurance company will underwrite your application.
+The extent of that underwriting will depend on your age and how much insurance you're applying for.

-But guaranteed-issue life insurance that you buy online typically requires no health information from you, other than whether you’re a smoker.
-That’s why high-risk people tend to buy it.
-That means there will be more high-risk policyholders in the guaranteed-issue pool than in the underwritten pool.
-So to adequately protect so many people at such a high risk of dying sooner, the insurance company needs to charge everyone in the guaranteed-issue pool significantly more – whether they’re healthy or not.
-Because guaranteed-issue buyers are usually just looking for a way to cover their funeral expenses, these policies tend to be small.
-They’re commonly around $25,000, and usually no more than $50,000.
+Guaranteed-issue life insurance that you buy online typically requires little if any health information from you.
+That's why high-risk people tend to buy it.
+But the proportion of high-risk policyholders in the guaranteed-issue pool will be much higher than in the underwritten life insurance pool.
+The insurance company needs to adequately protect so many people at such a high risk of dying.
+So it charges everyone in the guaranteed-issue pool significantly more.
+Even if they're healthy.
+No questions separate the healthy people from the unhealthy ones.
+Because the risk is so high, guaranteed-issue policies tend to be small - typically no more than $25,000.

-And that’s why, if your health is reasonably good, it could be worth the extra time and effort to buy an underwritten policy.
-Because you’re willing to give the insurance company more information about yourself, you could end up paying less and getting more coverage.
-And the underwriting process isn’t as onerous as it once was.
-(See: Sun Life Financial announces industry-leading underwriting and product changes)
+That's why, if your health is reasonably good, it could be worth the extra time and effort to buy an underwritten policy through an advisor.
+You could end up paying less and getting more coverage.
+And the health screening process isn't as onerous as it once was.
+(See: Sun Life Financial announces industry-leading underwriting and product changes.)

 Why buy life insurance online?

-You may prefer the ease and convenience of buying life insurance online the way you do your banking or book your vacations.
-You may want a quote right away and a policy issued quickly.
-You might not have a lot of questions, and those you do have can be answered by calling the licensed representative whom insurance companies must make available to you when you’re buying online.
-You may not need a very large policy or many special features right now.
-You may even have been turned down for life insurance because of poor health, so you’re buying a guaranteed-issue policy because you want enough insurance to pay for your funeral.
+You may prefer the ease and convenience of buying life insurance online.
+You might think of it the way you do your banking or book your vacations.
+You may not need a very large policy or a lot of special features right now.
+You may even have been turned down for underwritten life insurance because of poor health.
+But you want at least some coverage, so you're looking for a guaranteed-issue product.

 It's your life and it's your life insurance.
 Make sure you understand the facts.